peter-huang0402/tmp_test/README.md

 sdt     65:48   0 447.1G  0 disk
 sdu     65:64   0 447.1G  0 disk
 ```
-There are 20 available ssds from sdb to sdu  in my system.
+In my system there are 20 available ssds from sdb to sdu except sda used for operation system.

 ## Run And Stop SOFA